WHITEPAPER

 To do this, designers need to deliver a collection of generative UI (GenUI) components that AI can provide on-demand to help users clarify intent, then consume and use responses.
 For example, AI may deliver tabular information; instead of the user prompting AI to format or filter the results, it may be more expeditious to provide a simple interaction to guide the user to specify what they need.

 The design response to this isn't to make the prompt box bigger or add placeholder text.
-It's to architect the experience so users don't need to prompt well in the first place.
+It's to create an experience so users don't need to prompt in the first place.
 That means designing the conversation the system has with the user — not just the UI that wraps it.

 Interaction models and multi-turn patterns deliver the right experiences